 A consent decree with Tecumseh Products Company for development of the remedial design and implementation of the remedial action for the Upper River sediment, floodplain soil, and facility investigations was completed.
 The PRPs finalized the remedial design for Phase 1 of the Upper River.
 This portion of the remedy included removal and offsite disposal of PCB-contaminated soils present at the Tecumseh facility.
 It also included construction of a groundwater trench at the Tecumseh facility to deal with contaminated groundwater.
 The remedial action for Phase 1 Upper River began in 2004.

 The Phase II Upper River work was implemented by Pollution Risk Services, which bought the former Tecumseh facility.
-This work included the near-shore areas, armored areas (river edges reinforced to prevent erosion) and soft sediments.
+This work includes the near-shore areas, armored areas (river edges reinforced to prevent erosion) and soft sediments.
 Phase II work was initiated in June 2006.
 Near-shore sediments and armored areas were excavated and properly disposed of by October 2006.
-Soft sediment dredging in the Upper River was completed in October 2007.
+Soft sediment dredging in the Upper River continued through November 2006, when dredging operations were shut down for the winter.
+Phase II Upper River soft sediment dredging operations resumed in May 2007 and were completed in October 2007.

-In February 2009, the PRP and EPA entered into an Administrative Order on Consent (AOC) for remedial design work for the Middle River, Lower River and Inner Harbor.
+In February 2009, the PRP and U.S. EPA entered into an Administrative Order on Consent (AOC) for remedial design work for the Middle River, Lower River and Inner Harbor.
 The PRP initiated sample collection and recharacterization of soft sediment deposits in these areas in the summer of 2009.
 The remedial design submitted by the PRP for the Middle River, Lower River, and Inner Harbor was approved by EPA in December 2010.
-Implementation of the remedial action for these areas started in early Spring 2011 and was completed by December 2012.
-The contaminated floodplain areas in the Upper River were also remediated during the fall of 2012.
+Implementation of the remedial action for these areas started in early Spring 2011 and is expected to be completed by late Summer 2012.

 ContactsRemedial Project Manager, U.S. EPA